 Don't miss their ramen, duck spring rolls, chicken gyozas, as well as sushi.
 On Monday from 5 pm to 7 pm, the Time runs all-you-can-eat sushi promotion for 250 Kn per person.
 Sit at the bar and watch sushi masters prepare your favorite rolls right in front of you.
 Recently the Time also introduced dishes prepared on the Hibachi grill like yakitori chicken, rib-eye steak, or Galician sirloin.

 ManO2 is run by popular Croatian chef, Hrvoje Kroflin.
 Hrvoje worked for a long time in a sister restaurant ManO, located downtown.
-However, since 2012 he moved to the ManO2 located in Zagreb business district, in the Green Gold shopping center.
+However, in 2012 he moved to the ManO2 located in the Zagreb business district, in the Green Gold shopping center.

 The food is simply outstanding.
 From starters like beef tartar or king crab salad to yummy charcoal-grilled Swiss chard pie (soparnik), and black Agnus steaks, ManO2's menu isn't extensive but it's very assorted.
 ManO2 also offers 5- and 7-course menus that can be wine-paired.